-Recom nmendation Recommendation Status Timing #43.
-Move toward the provision target of one off-leash dog area per Ward (for a total of 8 locations, of which 2 are existing) to enhance accessibility for residents throughout the City, including in intensification areas.
-The City's Off-leash Dog Park Study should be referred to for direction on leash-free park development and management.
+Recom mendation Recommendation Status Timing #43.
+Move toward the provision target of a minimum of one off-leash dog area per Ward (for a minimum total of 8 locations in the city, of which 2 are existing) to enhance accessibility for residents throughout the City, including in intensification areas.
 2010 ILMP - updated Ongoing #44.
 In intensification areas, high-density development must provide dog walking and dog washing amenities for their residents.
 The provision of dog facilities (including private off-leash areas) must be required, as a condition of planning approvals, as part of condo amenity packages.
 New Ongoing